StatCan/cloud-native-platform/content/en/docs/daaas/_index.md

 What can you do it with / what have we done with it?

+* Built and deployed through GitHub Actions
-* Expose acccess to data stored in an Azure Blob storage account via an S3-compatible API
+* Expose acccess to data stored in multiple types of backends (cloud, local) via an S3-compatible API
 * Available for use within Kubeflow pipelines and from Jupyter notebooks
 * Basic SQL-like access to data files
-* Intend to provide a MinIO service for each project backed by an Azure Storage account
-  * Leverage the MinIO operator for MinIO lifecycle management
+* MinIO platform configuration leveraging the Minio Operator, Kustomize and OPA
+  * Multiple tenants backed by multiple drives in a distributed fashion (erasure code)
+  * Lifecycle management handled via automated snapshots (velero) and backups (mc mirror)
+  * Integrated with OIDC linked to Azure Tenant via MinIO Security Token Service
+  * Authorization and access to different types of buckets done through the Open Policy Agent

+Different types of tenants:

+* Minimal (Default)
+* Application Level (High Storage)
+* Premium (SSD and improved IOPS)

 ![minio api](/images/daaas/minio_api.png "Jupyter notebook interacting with MinIO")